tobylad/ruby_games_stage_1/readme.md

 ## *Stage 2: Class Structure/Test Coverage*

 This stage refactors stage 1, moving all game logic into classes, and fully backing them with RSpec tests.
-Is she pretty to look at?
-Not yet, but she's worth bringing home to the folks!
+So not much will change on your end as compared to Stage 1, but the backend foundation will be much stronger.

 ## *Stage 3: Fun with TTY*

 With all logic in place, stage 2 is refactored into a project not only fun to play on the command line, but more visually appealing as well!
-The total package!
+The total terminal package!

 ## *Stage 4: Full-Stack Web Application*